 - ICUN Status: LC (Least Concern) business

-- Description: Triangular shape with pointed snout and short tail.
+- Description: Triangular shape with a pointed snout and a short tail.
 Colour is mostly a light brown with occasional stripes and dark marks.
 Two clear dark spots speckled with white marks are located in the centre of each wing, making this species easy to identify.
 A triangle of thorns can be found on the back and around the eyes and two rows of thorns run down the tail.

 The cuckoo ray is found around the south and west of the British Isles.
-There is a concentration of cuckoo ray in the Celtic Sea, with others found off the coast of Wales and western Scotland and in the English Channel and southern North Sea.
+There is a concentration of cuckoo ray in the Celtic Sea, with others found off the coast of Wales and western Scotland and in the English Channel and the southern North Sea.
 They can show up occasionally elsewhere in British waters.
 They prefer deeper water of around thirty metres and deeper.
 Cuckoo ray do not grow particularly large, measuring three feet across at their largest and weighing up to 10lbs, although they are usually smaller than this.
 Cuckoo ray are opportunistic hunters and will take marine worms, molluscs, crustaceans and small fish.
 They can be difficult to handle due to the sharp thorns on their body and their jaws are very powerful to allow them to crunch through the shells of mussels and crabs.
 They are a very rare catch from the shore as they do not usually come within range of shore anglers, but they can be caught by boat anglers.
 Cuckoo ray are not commercially valuable and when they are caught in the nets of trawlers they are usually thrown back into the sea dead as bycatch.
 Despite the fact the IUCN classes them as a species of Least Concern, ICES (International Council for the Exploration of the Sea) states that catches of this species need to be reduced by 30 – 40% in order to stop this species from declining further in number.

 - Scientific name: Myliobatis aquila